Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Michigan

 Citation: Prot.
 Serv.
 Man.
 PSM 716-7

-The referral and implementation of these services must be documented by the caseworker in both the social work contacts and the case disposition narrative in MiSACWIS.
+The referral and implementation of these services must be documented by the case manager in the department information system.